xvik/gradle-use-python-plugin/README.md

 `pipInstall` will be considered up-to-date if `boson==0.9` is already installed.
 Note that declared module version is completely free: you can set any version (0.10, 1.2, etc.), it is not checked and used only for up-to-date validation.

+WARNING: module version part assumed to follow the last dash, so if you specify version like `somethinf-12.0-alpha.1` it would be parsed incorrectly (as package `somethinf-12.0` version `alpha.1`)!
+Don't use dashes in a version!

 Vcs module installation is: source checkout and module build (using setup.py).
 You may need to specify subdirectory as `&subdirectory=pkg_dir` ([see docs](https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support))